Jon Avnet

-Jonathan Michael Avnet (born November 17, 1949), is an American director, writer and producer.
+Jonathan Michael Avnet (born November 17, 1949) is an American director, writer and producer.

-Early life and education

-Avnet was born in Brooklyn, the son of Joan Bertha (née Grossman) and Lester Francis Avnet, a corporate executive with Avnet (a Global distributor of IT & electronics) founded by his grandfather, Charles Avnet.
+Avnet was born in Brooklyn, the son of Joan Bertha (née Grossman) and Lester Francis Avnet, a corporate executive with Avnet (a global distributor of IT & electronics) founded by his paternal grandfather, Charles Avnet.
 He has two siblings, Carole Avnet Rocherolle and Rosalind Avnet Lazarus.
 He attended Great Neck North High School in Great Neck, New York.
-He earned a B.A. degree in film and theater arts from Sarah Lawrence College in 1971.
+He entered the Wharton Business School at the University of Pennsylvania, and he earned a B.A. degree in film and theater arts from Sarah Lawrence College in 1971.
 He is Jewish.

-Career

-Before that Jon Avnet partnered with Steve Tisch on his production company, before teaming up with McNeil/Allyn Films on motion pictures and television movies.